Important Information for Landlords

 Blinds, Curtains & Shutter Safety

-New European Regulations, since February 2014, have seen a tightening of safety regulations for blinds, curtains and shutters in the European Union.
+New European Regulations, have seen a tightening of safety regulations for blinds, curtains and shutters.

-This means new blinds, curtains or shutters been installed by a contractor will have fixed cords or ball bearing pulls to prevent the danger of asphyxiation to a young child.
+This means new blinds, curtains or shutters been installed by a contractor will have fixed cords or ball bearing pulls to prevent the danger of asphyxiation to a young child; and a warning notice with the purchasing material.
 Existing blinds, curtains or shutters may need to be fitted with safety features, such as fitting a tensioning device or cleat, to ensure the safety of a young child.

 All hot and cold water systems in residential properties are a potential source for legionella bacteria growth.
 There is a legal duty for landlords to assess and control the exposure to legionella bacteria.
 Although landlords are not required to produce or obtain a Legionnaires testing certificate, the landlord of a private rented property is required to protect their tenants against the risk of contracting Legionnaires Disease.

 From 1st February 2016, landlords or their agents will be required to check that prospective tenants have a right to rent to comply with the Immigration Act 2014.
 This will require the landlord or agent establishing who will live in the property and that the prospective occupiers have a right to rent.
 Establishing the right to rent requires the landlord or agent checking documentation which shows the individual’s indefinite right to remain in the UK.
 Where the documentation shows the person only has the right to remain in the UK for a limited period, landlords or their agents will need to conduct follow up checks before the expiry of the individuals right to be in the UK.

 If a property is let to someone who does not have the right to rent, a fine of up to £3,000 per illegal occupier can be levied.
 We, therefore, cannot agree a let until the applicant(s) have provided the correct documentation.